The Sad Tale of Victor Osimhen Getting Snubbed Again as Kvaratskhelia wins MVP award

 Admittedly, both Osimhen and Kvaratskhelia played a vital role in Luciano Spalletti's plan and realisation of conquering Italy.
 The former scored the all-important goal that clinched the title against Udinese with five games to spare on May 4.

-Osimhen is so far on 25 goals and four assists, while Kvaratskhelia has chipped in with 12 goals and 10 assists.
-The post by the Serie A account brought about fears that Osimhen might get snubbed in the Most Valuable Player of the season.
+Osimhen finished the season with 26 goals and four assists, while Kvaratskhelia chipped in with 12 goals and 10 assists.
+The post by the Serie A account brought about fears that Osimhen might get snubbed for the Most Valuable Player of the season award.

 And got snubbed he did.
 Kvaratskhelia was officially declared the league's MVP on June 2.

-But for Osimhen, getting snubbed after a prolific scoring season, sadly, won't be something new.
+But for Osimhen, getting snubbed after a prolific scoring season sadly wasn't something new.

 2015 U-17 World Cup